-The \$2,250,000,000 Credit Facility matures in September 2026.
-The interest rate that would be applicable to borrowings under the Credit Facility is 5.71% at October 31, 2024 and is composed of (i) the Secured Overnight Financing Rate ("SOFR"), applicable to the period of borrowing for a particular draw of funds from the facility (e.g., one month to maturity, three months to maturity, etc.), plus (ii) the current borrowing spread to SOFR of 0.805% per annum, which consists of a 0.10% SOFR adjustment plus 0.705% per annum, assuming a daily SOFR borrowing rate.
-The borrowing spread to SOFR can vary from SOFR plus 0.63% to SOFR plus 1.38% based upon the rating of our unsecured senior notes.
-There is also an annual facility commitment fee of 0.12% of the borrowing capacity under the facility, which can vary from 0.095% to 0.295% based upon the rating of our unsecured senior notes.
-The Credit Facility contains a sustainability-linked pricing component which provides for interest rate margin and commitment fee reductions or increases by meeting or missing targets related to environmental sustainability, specifically greenhouse gas emission reductions, with the adjustment determined annually.
-The annual determination under the sustainability-linked pricing component occurred in July 2024, maintaining reductions of approximately 0.02% to the interest rate margin and 0.005% to the commitment fee due to our achievement of sustainability targets.
+In April 2025, the Company entered into the Seventh Amended and Restated Revolving Loan Agreement with a syndicate of banks, which provides for a revolving variable rate unsecured credit facility, replacing our prior credit facility, dated September 27, 2022.
+The Amended Credit Facility (i) increased the borrowing capacity from \$2,250,000,000 to \$2,500,000,000, and (ii) extended the term of the Credit Facility from September 2026 to April 2030.
+The interest rate that would be applicable to borrowings under the Amended Credit Facility is 5.12% at April 30, 2025 and is composed of (i) the Secured Overnight Financing Rate ("SOFR"), applicable to the period of borrowing for a particular draw of funds from the facility (e.g., one month to maturity, three months to maturity, etc.), plus (ii) the current borrowing spread to SOFR of 0.705% per annum, assuming a daily SOFR borrowing rate.
+The borrowing spread to SOFR can vary from SOFR plus 0.65% to SOFR plus 1.40% per annum based upon the rating of our unsecured and unsubordinated long-term indebtedness.
+There is also an annual facility fee of 0.12% of the borrowing capacity under the facility, which can vary from 0.10% to 0.30% per annum based upon the rating of the Company's unsecured and unsubordinated long-term indebtedness.
+The ereductions or increases by meeting or missing targets related to environmental sustainability-linked pricing component which provides for interest rate margin and commitment fee reductions or increases by meeting or missing targets related to environmental sustainability that can range from (0.025)% to 0.025% in the aggregate.